 Openings: In this article, all metrics regarding openings will be impacted by the Apple Mail Privacy protection.
 Please refer to the dedicated article for more details.

-Note: when campaign category or operation code were not set, they are greyed out.
+When campaign category or operation code were not set, they are greyed out.

 For manual campaigns, start and end times are shown as soon as the campaign is executed.